N1nEmAn/N1nEmAn/README.md

             </tr>
         </tbody>
     </table>
-    <p>In addition, I am in the process of submitting multiple TP-LINK 0day vulnerabilities.</p>
+    <p>In addition, CVE-2024-51436?
+And, I am in the process of submitting multiple TP-LINK 0day vulnerabilities.</p>
 </div>

 ---